 Pacing is like a dam.
 It allows the writer to control just how fast or how slow his plot flows through the riverbed of his story.
-Understanding how to operate that dam is one of the most important tasks an author has to learn.
-Without this skill, we end up writing stories that variously lack momentum, feel uneven, become anticlimactic, and seem melodramatic.
-Following are five tips for taking this important plot skill beyond instinct to conscious action:
+Understanding how to operate that dam–how to pace your story–is one of the most important tasks an author can learn.
+Without this skill, you end up writing stories that variously lack momentum, feel uneven, become anticlimactic, and seem melodramatic.
+Following are five tips for learning how to pace your story in way that takes the skill beyond instinct to conscious action.

-1. Length controls momentum.
 Short scenes and chapters, terse sentences, and snappy dialogue all contribute to a feeling of intensity and speed, just as long scenes and chapters, leisurely sentences, and extended dialogue ground the story with a sense of place and time.
 This is probably the easiest way to control your pacing, simply because it’s so obvious.
-As your story nears the tense scenes, make it a point to condense everything.
+As your story nears its tense scenes, make it a point to condense everything.
 Limit the length of your scenes to 500-800 words, cut your scenes short at important moments, and switch back and forth between POVs.

-2. Vary pacing.
-As important as the high-tension race-‘em-chase-‘em scenes are, it’s even more important to vary your pacing with slow, introspective scenes.
-Without the slow scenes (what Jessica Page Morrell calls “sequels”), you’ll give neither your characters nor your readers a chance to catch their breaths.
+As important as the high-tension race-‘em-chase-‘em scenes are, it’s even more important to vary how you pace your story with slow, introspective scenes.
+Without the slow scenes (“sequels”), you’ll give neither your characters nor your readers a chance to catch their breaths.
 Even the most exciting of scenes loses its intensity if it’s never balanced with moments of deliberate quiet.

-3. Pay attention to details to build momentum.
-In film, directors often put scenes into slow motion to indicate that something tremendously dramatic is happening or about to happen.
+In film, directors often put scenes into slow motion to indicate something tremendously dramatic is happening or about to happen.
 One of the best ways writers can mimic this technique is to slow their own writing way down by piling on the details.
 Let’s say one of your characters is shot.
 This is an important moment in the story, and you want the readers to feel its impact.
 You can do this by taking your time and describing every detail: the look on the gunman’s face as he fires, the recoil of the pistol, the flash of the barrel, the horror that chokes the victim, and finally the collision of the bullet.

-4. Control your tell vs. show ratio.
-Although “showing” your audience the details, the blow-by-blow account of your characters’ actions, is key to engaging them and making them feel the tension, sometimes the best way to hurtle them through a scene is to condense certain actions into “telling.”
+Although “showing” your audience the details (the blow-by-blow account of your characters’ actions) is key to engaging them and making them feel the tension, sometimes the best way to hurtle them through a scene is to condense certain actions into “telling.”
 Perhaps you want to use that same scene in which your character is shot, but you don’t want to linger on it.
 You want to do a quick flyby, shock your readers, and plunge them into the action after the gunshot.
-Instead of taking the time to show the details, you can thrust the gunshot upon the reader simply by telling him it happened.
+Instead of taking the time to show the details, you can thrust the gunshot upon the readers simply by telling them it happened.

-Pacing varies from story to story.
+How you pace your story will vary from book to book.
 Some stories demand an almost continual breakneck speed; others rarely emerge past a leisurely walk.
 But all stories depend upon pacing to accurately convey the writer’s message.